zalazara/pod-template-xcframework/README.md

 ## Add dependencies

-In this version you need to register dependencies in podspec and podfile in the Example app.
+In this version you need to register dependencies in podspec.

 Example :

 **MyPod.podspec**